Skip to main content

 Contra is a short game, featuring just eight levels.
 Each level (except four) is unique, with a different background, theme, and musical score.
 The excellent variety in the admittedly small package is what makes the game stand out.
 Bill and Lance begin in the jungle, and things are basic.
 You mow down enemies and gun emplacements while making your way to the right.
 The boss is a wall with a man on top and several guns.
 It's appropriately easy for the first stage.

 The second and fourth levels take place in a base and change the perspective to over-the-shoulder first-person.
 Enemies and guns appear a few feet in the distance, and our space soldiers have to shoot at them while dodging.
 A laser prevents them from proceeding until all targets are destroyed.
 Dropping to the ground is helpful for avoiding enemy fire.
-Once a cooridor is cleared, the laser deactivates and Bill and Lance advance and turn a corner.
+Once a corridor is cleared, the laser deactivates and Bill and Lance advance and turn a corner.
 The screen refreshes to the next segment.
 These two stages are more a novelty than anything else, but I appreciate the diversity all the same.
 In the arcade version, these levels had a short timer (no other stages are timed), but happily this was removed for the NES version.
 The boss of the base is a giant computer, with a moving turret that shoots a big, slow-moving circle at you.
 In addition, smaller gun embankments open up periodically, unleashing a spread of shots.
 The fight is challenging and fun.
 The fourth stage has a similar, but even more difficult boss, which can only be harmed when the two semi-transparents halves of the turret merge briefly into a solid target before splitting apart again.

 The third stage involves a lot of jumping, as Bill and Lance ascend a mountain with a waterfall.
 The vertical platforming ups the difficulty slightly.
 The boss is a massive alien with two tentacles, but all you have to do is shoot him in the head as fast as possible (a task made easier by a turbo controller).
 Each of the last four stages also offers a unique setting and boss: a snow field, a futuristic "energy zone" with flamethrowers, a hangar, and the final confrontation in the aliens' lair.
 This final stage is especially memorable, as the enemies go from humanoid to horrifying insectoids.
 The backgrounds are vivid pinks and purples with flashing liquid.
 There are two boss fights: at the beginning an "Alien"-looking head, then at the end a huge beating heart.